mateuszbroja/technicalsummaries.com/content/docs/books/designing data-intensive applications/ddit_07.md

 ---
 ## ACID and BASE

-{{< hint warning >}}
+{{< hint danger >}}
+**To remember**

 `ACID` or `BASE` compliant does not provide clear and standardized guarantees.
 It is important to carefully understand the specific properties and trade-offs offered by a system before relying on these terms as indicators of its behavior.
 {{< /hint >}}

 **ACID** (`Atomicity`, `Consistency`, `Isolation`, `Durability`) and **BASE** (`Basically Available`, `Soft state`, `Eventual consistency`) are the two common sets of properties for database transactions.

 * **Atomicity**: Enables aborting a transaction on error, discarding all writes from that transaction.
 It's not about `concurrency` but `abortability`.
-* **Consistency**: Data-model-specific invariants must always hold true. **It's a property of the application not really of the database**.
+* **Consistency**: Data-model-specific invariants must always hold true.
+It's a property of the application not really of the database.
 * **Isolation**: Ensures that concurrently executing transactions are isolated from each other, providing a result as if they had run serially.
 * **Durability**: Guarantees that committed data will not be lost, even if there's a hardware fault or database crash.
 This is achieved through writing to nonvolatile storage or replication to some number of nodes.

 {{< columns >}}